keystone-enclave/keystone/docs/source/Getting-Started/Tutorials/Build-Enclave-App-Hello-World-Native.rst

 ``./vault.sh``, and it should build ``hello-native.ke`` and put a copy in the buildroot overlay.

-Now, running ``make`` at the top-level of the Keystone project will rebuild the qemu image to include our ``hello-native`` packaged binary.
+Now, running ``make image`` at the top-level of the Keystone project will rebuild the qemu image to include our ``hello-native`` packaged binary.

 Once booted, insert the kernel module and run ``./hello-native.ke``,